The Extension Cord Puzzle

 An extension cord creates a complete circuit, from hot 120v down both cords to the load (the drill) and back through both neutrals to the neutral plug terminal.

-The resistance (opposition to current) and ampacity (safe current carrying capacity) of the circuit is for the entire circuit, period.
+The resistance (opposition to current) and ampacity (safe current carrying capacity) of the circuit are for the entire circuit—period.

-We can often fall into the trap of thinking of electricity in terms of points in the circuit.
-There are good reasons for that in diagnosis.
-Still, the result is that the entire circuit between two points of differing electrical charges (potential difference) and the amps, ampacity, voltage drop, watts, and resistance of the entire circuit are really what matter.
+We can often fall into the trap of thinking about electricity in terms of points in the circuit.
+There are good reasons for that when we're diagnosing broken equipment.
+Still, there's more to a circuit than whatever is between two points of differing electrical charges (potential difference); the amps, ampacity, voltage drop, watts, and resistance of the entire circuit are really what matter.

 An electrical circuit is only as good as its weakest link.
 Unlike sausage… because all sausage links are delicious.